Skip to main content

 Climate sensitive species monitored by the ClimateWatch App

 Koalas are officially an endangered species in QLD, NSW and the ACT.
-Rising temperatures, increased drought, and more frequent fires are expected to shrink their range in Victoria by 20-30% by 2030.
-These climate shifts also degrade and fragment their natural habitats, placing populations under extreme stress.
+Rising temperatures, increased drought, human activity and more frequent fires are expected to shrink their range in Victoria by 20-30% by 2030.
+Climate shifts are degrading and fragmenting their natural habitats, placing populations under extreme stress.

 Why protect them?